gusutabopb/aioinflux/README.rst

 Query patterns
 ^^^^^^^^^^^^^^

-Aioinflux provides some wrappers around ``InfluxDBClient.query`` in order to provide convenient access in IPython/Jupyter to commonly used query patterns.
+Aioinflux provides a wrapping mechanism around ``InfluxDBClient.query`` in order to provide convenient access to commonly used query patterns.

 Query patterns are query strings containing optional named "replacement fields" surrounded by curly braces ``{}``, just as in |str_format|_.